openshift/openshift-pep/openshift-pep-011-docker-containerization.md

 ## Architecture

-The proposed solution is based on the git version of LibVirt and libvirt-sandbox and the newest Fedora 19.
-LibVirt builds on top of cgroups and kernel namespaces to provide the container technology.
-SELinux is managed through libvirt-sandbox.
+The proposed solution is based on the Docker plus libvirtd integration, running in Fedora and RHEL 6.5+.
+Libvirtd builds on top of cgroups and kernel namespaces to provide the container technology.
+SELinux is managed through Docker.

 **Note:** a Fedora 19 kernel is required for underlying `lxc-attach` support.
 However, even Fedora 19 does not include the memory cgroups controller (see goal 6 above) and user kernel namespace support.